-Registration for the summer and/or fall 2014, as well as J-term 2015, will begin on Monday, Mar 31.
+Registration for Summer and Fall 2019 and J-Term 2020 will begin on April 1.
 Your registration time is based on the number of credit hours you’ve earned as of the time you register.
-Courses for which you’re registered in the spring 2014 do not count toward the number of earned credit hours.
-You can find your total number of earned hours at the bottom of your unofficial transcript in blueView.
-To learn when you will be able to register, please click here.
+Your Spring 2019 courses do not count toward the number of earned credit hours.
+You can find your total number of earned hours at the bottom of your unofficial transcript in MyDrake.

-If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, Mar 24.
-Requests submitted to make these changes after Mar 24 may not be accommodated until after the registration period.
-To make a change to your Arts and Sciences degree program, please complete the change of degree/program form and submit it to the Arts and Sciences Dean’s Office, Rm 268A in the Harmon Fine Arts Center (FAC).
+If you plan to declare a new major, minor, concentration or endorsement, you must declare before 4:30 p.m. on Monday, March 25.
+Requests submitted to make these changes after March 25 may not be accommodated until after the registration period.
+To make a change to your Arts and Sciences degree program, please complete the Change of Record form and submit it to the Arts and Sciences Dean’s Office, Room 268A in the Harmon Fine Arts Center (FAC).
 If you wish to declare a new major, minor, concentration or endorsement in another college/school, please visit that college/school office.

-Beginning on Monday, Apr 14, field-of-study restrictions will be removed and you may attempt to register for a formerly restricted course, provided you have met all other prerequisites and requirements for the course.
+Beginning on Monday, April 15, the field of study restrictions will be removed and you may attempt to register for a formerly restricted course, provided you have met all other prerequisites and requirements for the course.
 If a course is full, you may place yourself on the course waitlist; however, be aware that not all courses will utilize an electronic waitlist.

-On Wednesday, Apr 16, the waitlists become automated.
+On Wednesday, April 17, the waitlists become automated.
 Automation means that when a seat opens in a class, you will receive an email notifying you of the open seat.
 The email will include instructions on how to move from the waitlist into the class.
-You’ll have 48 hours from the time you receive the email to register for the class, or the seat will be offered to the next wait-listed student and you will be dropped from the waitlist. **Waitlist automation is in effect over the summer, holiday breaks and weekends; it is your responsibility to be checking your Drake email account.
+You’ll have 48 hours from the time you receive the email to register for the class, or the seat will be offered to the next wait-listed student and you will be dropped from the waitlist.
+Waitlist automation is in effect over the winter break and weekends; it is your responsibility to be checking your Drake email account.
 For more information on waitlists, visit Registrar's website.